|

 Italian, Portuguese and Spanish form

-of Roman Sergius, possibly
+of Latin Sergius, possibly

-meaning "servant."
+meaning "sergeant."

 SEVE:

-Spanish pet form of Severiano and Severino,
+Spanish pet form of Italian/Spanish Severiano and Severino,

 both meaning "stern."